Introduction

 There are two main types of B. cereus that could pose food safety concerns.
 The first type causes diarrhoea (diarrhoeal-type), and the second type causes vomiting (vomiting-type).

 The diarrhoeal-type of B. cereus produces toxic substances in the small intestine.
-This means that an individual can suffer from diarrhoea if he/she consumes food that contain large amounts of the bacteria or spores (which can subsequently turn into bacteria).
+This means that an individual can suffer from diarrhoea if he/she consumes food that contains large amounts of the bacteria or spores (which can subsequently turn into bacteria).

 Spores of this type of bacteria can be present in many types of food, including meat and milk.
 Studies have found that food such as sauces, soup and salads (with raw vegetables) tend to contain a high amount of B. cereus.
 Dried plant products, such as herbs, spices and cereals, also contain varying levels of the bacteria.
 When these products are added to other types of food or reconstituted in water, the spores could turn into bacteria and grow to large numbers if the food is not consumed quickly.

 The vomiting-type of B. cereus produces toxins in food.
 This means that an individual can experience vomiting, nausea and abdominal cramps if he/she consumes the contaminated food.
 This type of bacteria is commonly associated with food rich in starch, such as rice, noodles and pasta.
-The bacteria can multiply rapidly and produce toxins in these food if they are stored in the "temperature danger zone" for a prolonged period of time.
+The bacteria can multiply rapidly and produce toxins in these foods if they are stored in the "temperature danger zone" for a prolonged period of time.
 In this case, the amount of toxins consumed would influence the severity of symptoms in affected individuals.

 In otherwise healthy people, most only suffer from mild symptoms and usually recover on their own within a day.